GergelyTuri/chronicSleepRecordings/Hardware/readme.md

 **NOTE:** This guide is for the older models of the Logitech C270, which have a removable IR filter cover.
 The newer models sold today have the IR filter integrated with the CCD sensor, and we **DO NOT** recommend attempting to remove the IR filter from these.
-Be aware that removing the IR filter from any webcam comes with the risk of damaging the CCD sensor, so proceed with caution.
+Be aware that removing the IR filter from any webcam has the risk of damaging the CCD sensor, so proceed with caution.

 <img src="../images/logitech-ir-filter.jpg" alt="IR filter cover from old model